 The record seems to have a lot of depth that rewards repeated listening; did you aim for this when writing?

 We aimed to make it less repetitive than the previous S/T release but like I’ve mentioned we went in with loads of riffs and filled all the gaps until we ran out of time.
-I think this ethos of organized chaos we went into the studio with helped achieve that accidental need to replay the album.
-II: For Mankind doesn’t feel and flow as naturally as most modern records do recently.
+I think this ethos of organised chaos we went into the studio with helped achieve that accidental need to replay the album.
+For Mankind doesn’t feel and flow as naturally as most modern records do recently.

-At some point during recording, we’d all look around and just keep playing… There’s one heavy section in there, it’s pretty sparse with Joe just playing whilst me and Adam just rode the warmth of the amps we got to record with.
+At some point during recording we’d all look around and just keep playing… There’s one heavy section in there, it’s pretty sparse with Joe just playing whilst me and Adam just rode the warmth of the amps we got to record with.
 The reason for this was to work out what was next whilst recording live.
 We all liked it in the end so it made the record.

 Some reviews have mentioned the ‘emotional’ element of your music; do you think this is something most doom bands stray away from?
 If so why do you think this is the case?

 All music has some sort of emotion, it’s just we’ve stepped into addressing a few emotional sounds that just don’t make it through into modern music.
 Well not as much as it should.
 Everyone should play what’s right for them, sad, happy, brutal whatever.
 Even slam and goregrind bands party with euro dance music in-between the brutal songs.
-No boundaries, no masters play the riff if it’s right.
+No boundaries, no masters.
+Play the riff if it’s right.

 What have you got planned for the near future?